A7madabdo/A7madabdo/README.md

 - 👋 Hi, I’m @A7madabdo
 - 👀 I’m interested in Web Development and AI
-- 🌱 I’m currently learning react js and tailwind css
+- 🌱 I’m currently learning react js and python
 - 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me linkedin: ahmadabdoalrouf, email: ahmedabdo35@gmail.com